stacks-network/stacks-core/NFT_USE_CASE.md

 node ./publish_tx.js simple-nft-l2 ../contracts-l2/simple-nft-l2.clar 2 1
 ```

-To verify that the layer 2 contracts were successfully published, grep the log for the transaction IDs of each hyperchain transaction.
+To verify that the layer 2 contracts were successfully published, grep the hyperchains log for the transaction IDs of *each* hyperchain transaction.
-The transaction ID is logged to the console after the call to `publish_tx` - make sure this is the value you grep for.
+The transaction ID is logged to the console after the call to `publish_tx` - make sure this is the ID you grep for.
 ```
-docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "8ac12925ff21fd70042770d2f381e47c103ab11efb0facbc6b0359c95a0da046"
+docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "17901e5ad0587d414d5bb7b1c24c3d17bb1533f5025d154719ba1a2a0f570246"
 ```

 Look for a log line similar to the following in the results:
 ```
 Jul 19 12:34:41.683519 INFO Tx successfully processed.
-(ThreadId(9), src/chainstate/stacks/miner.rs:235), event_name: transaction_result, tx_id: 8ac12925ff21fd70042770d2f381e47c103ab11efb0facbc6b0359c95a0da046, event_type: success, payload: SmartContract
+(ThreadId(9), src/chainstate/stacks/miner.rs:235), event_name: transaction_result, tx_id: 17901e5ad0587d414d5bb7b1c24c3d17bb1533f5025d154719ba1a2a0f570246, event_type: success, payload: SmartContract
 ```

 ## Step 2: Register the new asset in the interface Hyperchain contract